 (Excerpt from Lesson 117, A Course in Miracles)

 That in which the Logos set himself, perfect in joy, was an aeon, having the form of matter, but also having the constitution of the cause, which is the one who revealed himself.
+(The aeon was) an image of those things which are in the Pleroma, those things which came into being from the abundance of the enjoyment of the one who exists joyously.
+(The Tripartite Tractate, The Nag Hammadi Scriptures)

 The Master said, "Admirable indeed was the virtue of Hui!